mskcc/facetsAPI/doc/facetssegment.md

 * segclust - The segment cluster to which segment belongs.
 * cnlr_median_clust - The median log-ratio of the segment.
 * mafR - The log-odds-ratio summary for the segment
 * adj_mean - Adjusted mean values.
-These correspond to the mean column in .unadjusted.seg files.
+These correspond to the mean column in .adjusted.seg files.
 * mafR_clust - The log-odds-ratio summary for the segment cluster.
 * tcn - Total copy number for this segment.
 Note that this is the expectation maximization adjusted cf value (em).
 * lcn - Lesser copy number for this segment.
 Note that this is the expectation maximization adjusted cf value (em).